Leneshen/Leneshen/README.md

 - 👋 Hi, I’m @Leneshen
 - 👀 I’m interested in Computer Science and Data Science
 - 🌱 I’m currently learning Java, Kotlin
-- 💞️ I’m looking to collaborate on not many projects
+- 💞️ I’m looking to collaborate on anything relating Data Science and Computer Science together (ML)
-- 📫 How to reach me: email me
+- 📫 How to reach me: flick me an email

+Languages I know (reasonably well):
+- Visual Basic
+- C#
+- C++
+- MATLAB
+- WRAMP (The University of Waikato's Assembly Code for RISC)
+- Java (in progress)
+- Kotlin (in progress)
+- R (Data Science)
+-

 <!---
 Leneshen/Leneshen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.